 Corrupted or missing system files can sometimes cause file management errors.
 Running built-in Windows utilities can repair these files and restore expected behavior.

-in the Start menu, right-clicking Command Prompt
+cmd in the Start menu, right-clicking Command Prompt, and selecting Run as administrator.

 DISM.exe /Online /Cleanup-image /Scanhealth